ang-zeyu/infisearch/docs/src/indexing_configuration.md

 }
 ```

 The html loader traverses the document depth-first.

-At each element, it checks if any of the selectors under the `selectors.selector` key above matches the element.
-If so, all children (elements, text) under this element will then be indexed under the `field_name` specified, until an "overriding" element that matched another selector is found.
+At each element, it checks if any of the selectors under the `selectors.selector` key matches the element.
+If so, all descendants (elements, text) under this element will then be indexed under the field specified by `field_name`.
+If one the element's descendants matched another selector however, the configuration is then overwritten for that descendant (and its descendants).

-The `attr_map` allows indexing attributes of elements under fields as well.
+The `attr_map` allows indexing attributes of elements (not including descendants) under fields as well.

 **`JsonLoader`**